-Winter in the Danish capital is the perfect time to embrace ‘hygge’, which has become an iconic concept over the past few years.
+Winter in the Danish capital is the perfect time to embrace ‘hygge’, which has become an iconic concept over the past decade.
 The Danish term generally refers to embracing a content lifestyle and cosiness, it is all about those little things that create a warm atmosphere, enjoying the good things in life.
 Think being all wrapped up in soft sweaters, drinking a cup of hot chocolate and reading a good book in front of a fireplace or at a cosy coffee shop surrounded by Christmas decor!

 How to do that during your trip to Copenhagen in winter?
 Easy!
 Stroll around the romantic capital, discover beautiful Christmas markets and marvel at the art on the streets during the Copenhagen Light Festival.
 Afterwards, reward yourself and warm up with a visit to the sauna and sip on a cup of hot Danish mulled wine.